William Rees-Mogg: Personal life

 Rees-Mogg, a Roman Catholic, argued that the image of an ultra-conservative papacy is false and that the Vatican must overhaul its PR machine (as of 2009).

 In 1964, Rees-Mogg purchased Ston Easton Park near Bath, Somerset, the former home of the Hippisley family.
-The house had been threatened with demolition and Rees-Mogg partially restored it.
+The house had been threatened with demolition, and Rees-Mogg partially restored it.
 He sold the house to the Smedley family in 1978.

 Death

-Afflicted by oesophageal cancer, he became seriously ill just before Christmas of 2012, and died in London on 29 December at the age of 84.
+Afflicted by oesophageal cancer, he became seriously ill just before Christmas 2012, and died in London on 29 December at the age of 84.
 Rees-Mogg's funeral was held at Westminster Cathedral on 9 January 2013, with his body being buried in the graveyard of the Church of St James at Cameley in the county of Somerset.